lllllll-llll-llllll/mangaupdates-scraping/README.txt

-various little autoit scripts used to download and gradually parse and refine the entirety of the mangaupdates series html data into a csv database.
+various little autoit scripts used to scrape, parse, and format as CSV. it uses mangaupdates as the data source.

 download > parse > missing (is it still necessary?) > csv